NWLDFLD-5-17-16

 Activity 320 – Mapping Information:

-The City of North Wildwood and representatives from the Floodplain Management Office: Ronald Simone and Ralph Petrella, City Engineer, provide information regarding flood map inquiries, including but not limited to information on: flood depths, BFE, LIMWA, FIRM, SFHA, V zone, historic flooding, mean high water, sea level rise, projected sea level rise, category 1 hurricane storm surge, projected special flood hazard area in 2050 and marsh migration.
+The City of North Wildwood and representatives from the Floodplain Management Office: Joseph Babore and Ralph Petrella, City Engineer, provide information regarding flood map inquiries, including but not limited to information on: flood depths, BFE, LIMWA, FIRM, SFHA, V zone, historic flooding, mean high water, sea level rise, projected sea level rise, category 1 hurricane storm surge, projected special flood hazard area in 2050 and marsh migration.
 For additional information, please contact Joseph Babore at jbabore@northwildwood.com (609) 522-2030 ext.
 1340 or Ralph Petrella at (609) 465-2600.

 Search My Property: FEMA Flood Insurance Rate Map